sarveshtiku/BioMuse-MIPR/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the IEEE License - see the LICENSE file for details.

 ## Acknowledgments